 #55: Conduct At-Home Experiments Using Household Items

-At home science experiments can be spontaneous, inexpensive and fun!
+At-home science, experiments can be spontaneous, inexpensive and fun!

 Mommy Poppins has a great list of 50 easy experiments with kids of all ages.

-Fun experiments include:
+Fun STEM experiments for kids include:

 Science Kids at Home is another fun website to check out.